-- Between now and May 31, implement or expand a minimum of five of the food saving practices listed below in your restaurant.
+- Implement or expand a minimum of five of the food saving practices listed below in your restaurant for at least 30 days.
 You may include practices that you used prior to the Challenge, but at least one new practice must be adopted for the Challenge.

-- By June 5, complete a followup survey that will be emailed to you.
+- Complete a followup survey that will be emailed to you.